carpentries/lesson-development-training/episodes/formative-assessment.md

 Thus you want to choose your objectives to fit your intended audience and your exercise formats to fit your objectives.

 ::::::::::::::::::::::::::::::::::::  testimonial

+### An Expert's View on Objectives and Audience Expertise

 *"Different types of lesson objectives (LOs) are better fit for novices, while others are better fit for competent practitioners, etc. and